Find your perfect value college

 Fortunately, the unprecedented growth in higher education in the 21st century has been met with a wealth of scholarship opportunities offered from every corner of the nation: nonprofit charities, organizations, and professional associations; private industry; and all kinds of philanthropic foundations.
 Sources as disparate as the Henry David Thoreau Foundation and Duck Brand duct tape have gathered donors and provided means for students to pay their tuition.

-Value Colleges has scoured the landscape of scholarships to uncover opportunities for undergraduate or graduate students from a range of sources; some fly under the radar, too eccentric for the majority of students, while others offer a great number of options for a variety of demographics.
+Value Colleges has scoured the landscape of scholarships to uncover opportunities for undergraduate or graduate students from a range of sources.
+Some fly under the radar, too eccentric for the majority of students, while others offer a great number of options for a variety of demographics, even community college students.
 Some advance a specific political or educational agenda, while others highlight creativity, innovation, and fun.
 There are merit scholarships and need-based scholarships.
 Many may be little-known, giving applicants a high chance of winning.

 Unlike other scholarship listings, which may be motivated by payola, narrowly focused, or even just random, the Value Colleges Scholarship guide is designed for usefulness, especially for Value Colleges’ key audience – those who need to make their education affordable and practical.
-That includes scholarships directed toward non-traditional students, minority and low-income students, and other students who put a premium on value.
+That includes scholarships directed toward non-traditional students, minority and low-income students, and other undergraduate or graduate degree students who put a premium on value.

-The Value Colleges 2017 Scholarship list is not a ranking; it is a guide to scholarship options you might have missed.
-This list is organized chronologically by application deadline, through the year from January to July.
+The Value Colleges Scholarship list is not a ranking; it is a guide to college scholarship options you might have missed.
+This list is organized chronologically by application deadline, throughout the year from January to July.
 In the event scholarships or contests have the same deadline, they are presented in alphabetical order.
 Note that deadlines for scholarships for college may change.

 New York Women in Communications Scholarship Program